An Allgravity as a Grand Unification of Forces

-Here it is essentially to note that at the availability of a non-zero mass, the neutrino must possess each of the possible types of charges \cite{14,18} and dipole moments \cite{19,20}.
-Such a connection between the mass of a particle and its nature can explain the existence of gravitational field not only of charge \cite{14} or magnetic moment \cite{21} but also of any type of current.
-It is not excluded, however, that from the point of view of mass-charge duality, each of the existing types of charges come forwards in the system as the source of a kind of the dipole moment \cite{22}.
-Therefore, if it turns out that a leptonic current consists of vector and axial-vector parts of the same charge or dipole moment connected with the separation of inertial mass into the vector and axial-vector components, this will indicate to the appearance of gauge behavior of gravitational field of emission.
+Returning to the neutrino, we remark that in the presence of a mass, it must possess [17] each of the possible types of charges and moments.
+This connection between the mass of a particle and its nature can explain the existence of the gravitational field not only of charge [13] or magnetic moment [18] but also of any type of current.

+It is not excluded, however, that from the point of view of mass-charge duality [1], each of the existing types of charges comes forward in a neutrino as the source of a kind of dipole moment [19] connected with the corresponding component of its mass.
+Therefore, if any of the photon and other intragraviton boson currents consists of the Coulomb and Newton parts that correspond to the coexistence of mass and charge structures [20,21] of the gauge invariance, this will indicate the gauge behavior of the graviton field.

-At first sight, as the united boson (\ref{17}) gravitons may be described by a vector or an axial-vector field.
-But this is not quite so.
-The point is that the same vector constitutes only the straight line.
-The same corresponding individual force nohow influence to a given procedure and that, consequently, field of such an action remains still linear.
-Unlike this, the gravitational force arises as a consequence of harmony of the four pairs of fundamental forces.
-However, at the interratio of intragraviton forces, their individual vectors become naturally warping vectors which constitute only the curve line.
+{\bf 4.
+Nature of the curvature of space-time} At first sight, a graviton as the united gauge boson [22] may be described by a vector (axial-vector) field, but this is not quite so.
+The point is that the vectors (axial vectors) constitute the plane surface.
+The same corresponding individual force of a Newton or Coulomb nature does not influence a given procedure, and consequently, the field of such an action remains linear.
+Unlike this, the electric, weak, and strong parts and other innate parts of gravitational force arise because of the harmony of a kind of Newton-Coulomb pair of forces.
+However, at the interratio of each Newton-Coulomb pair of intragraviton forces, their individual vectors (axial vectors) become naturally curved vectors (axial vectors), which constitute the curved surface.